Understanding and implementing brand positioning models

 Who uses it?

 Simply put, all brands can use this model.
-Stout behemoth Guiness are a noteworthy example.
+Stout behemoth Guinness is a noteworthy example.
+Let’s get into why below.

 • Their brand essence: ‘Guinness is good for you’ says it all.